of graduate employers say relevant experience is essential to getting a job with them

 Specialist Confectionery

-You will be encouraged to develop your specialist confectionery skills whilst gaining a deeper understanding of how ingredients work together in order to form specific products.
+You will be encouraged to develop your specialist confectionery skills while gaining a deeper understanding of how ingredients work together in order to form specific products.
 A main focus of this module will be the examination of specialist ingredients such as flour, sugar confectionery and chocolate.

-Diet and Nutrition
+Bakery Science and Nutrition

 Core Modules